 Based on the telescope design presented in KOR 90, with a 2 ton instrument package the top ring will deflect 1.7mm due to gravity for horizon pointing relative to zenith pointing.
-KOR 90 also mentions a 19 arcsec tilt of the top ring about an unspecified axis, presumably close to the elevation axis.
-This would contribute an additional 1.2 mm of translation at the top ring.
-No data was provided for the corner of the top ring where the laser beams will land as they transverse toward the secondary from the elevation ring.
+KOR 90 also mentions a 19 arcsec tilt of the top ring about an unspecified axis.
+The worst case would be if this axis is close to the elevation bearing and it would then contribute an additional 1.2 mm of translation at the top ring.
+KOR 90 presented no other data about the local deformations expected around the telescope structure.

-This data from KOR 90 does not agree with previous flexure data collected in 2001 between L3 and L4 in the current Keck 2 laser projection system detailed in KAON 210.
+This data from KOR 90 does not agree with previous flexure data collected in 2001 between L3 and L4 in the current Keck 2 laser projection system as detailed in KAON 210.
 That test measured 12 mm of motion between L3 and L4 which is much larger than the design value of 2.9 mm.
-To reconcile this discrepancy, more testing was performed in September 2009 and the results are detailed in KAON TBD.
-This new testing measured 2.9 mm of flexure between the elevation ring and the top ring.
+To reconcile this discrepancy, more testing was performed in September 2009 and the results are detailed in KAON 717.
+This new testing measured approximately 2.9 mm of flexure between the elevation ring and the top ring, although only from zenith down to 23 degrees and not from zenith to horizon as the model numbers were.